Kat632/P2-Play-Your-Cards-Right/README.md

 During Accessibility Testing, I discovered that the betting input requires a label tag.
 Issue fixed by wrapping "Place Your Bet:" with label tags.

+Also during Accessibility Testing, I noticed that the font colour on my sound button wasn't enough of a contrast, so it has been changed to #fff8e7 which is the same as all of the other buttons.

 ## **Peer Code Review**

 At the suggestion of my mentor I submitted my code for Peer Code Review in the **Code Institute** Slack channel.
 Please see the names of the reviewers below in [Acknowledgements](#acknowledgements).